regular030/OmniCat/README.md

 # OMNI OCTOCAT

+For millions of us, Octocat has been a staple part of our lives, a hardworking and cheerful best friend.
+What would be more wonderful than to extend that friendship to the real world.

 Hello!
 This is our submission project for Hack Club's Highway Hackathon at Github HQ.
 With the mission to build something intricate, wacky and helpful, we decided to build a personal home assistant: none other than Octocat itself!